 The 2012 - 2016 Community Safety Crime Prevention Plan is underway.
-One of the actions and a key focus for the City is identifying and developing partnerships with stakeholders.
+One of the actions and a key focus of the City is identifying and developing partnerships with stakeholders.

 An example of this is the Safer Melville Advisory Committee (SMAC) whose vision is to promote safety and injury reduction for people living, working and visiting the City of Melville by applying the Safe Communities framework.
 Representatives from the following list of key stakeholders form part of the SMAC: